sipb/homeworld/design/key-infrastructure.md

 When a new server is installed, it will be given a token during the install process (through small modifications to that process) that was issued by the keyserver (when asked by a root admin) and that allows a server to obtain particular keys for itself, with permissions as granted by the root admin.

+## Logging into the cluster as root

+Since access to Homeworld nodes via SSH is gated by a SSH certificate, root admins need to request a short-lived SSH certificate, which will be done through a dedicated script.
+This will connect to the kerberos gateway using the root admin's /root instance, and request a new certificate from the keyserver, by sending a SSH public key.

+Assuming appropriate authentication and authorization, the short-lived certificate will be returned back over the same connection, and will be able to be used, in conjunction with the root admin's SSH private key, to access nodes in the cluster over SSH.

 ## Policy